Frequently Asked Questions

 Your pay will be at least the current federal minimum hourly wage, but it may be higher, depending on the type of work you do and the skills required.
 Your total FWS award depends on your financial need, the amount of other aid you receive, and the availability of funds at the time of your award.
 Keep copies of your signed time sheets so you can track your gross earnings.
 You and your supervisor are responsible for monitoring your earnings so you do not exceed the total FWS award amount.

 You will be paid on an hourly basis.
 No FWS student may be paid by commission or fee.
 Your supervisor will determine the rate of pay depending on the skills and experience required.
 Paychecks are disbursed on the 10th and 25th of each month.
-The check will be made out in your name.
 You are responsible for making payments toward any outstanding balance you may have with the University of Arkansas.
+Please visit hr.uark.edu for payroll options such as direct deposit or the pay card program.
+If you choose to receive a paper paycheck, it can be picked up at the Treasurer’s Office at the Student Union or mailed to you.
+Work-Study checks will be disbursed according to the Payroll Schedule as shown on the Work-Study time sheet.

 Both.
 If you work on campus you’ll work for the University of Arkansas.
 If you work off campus in a community service position, your employer will usually be a private nonprofit organization or a public agency, and the work performed must be in the public interest.
 FWS jobs are often related to your course of study and/or provide a service to the community.